 You are Responsible for Your Content

 I’m now incredibly cognizant of the technical content of my books.
 I research to an extreme amount and I also rely on multiple technical editors.
-Applied NSM was edited for technical content by David Bianco, but I also had technical edits performed by a dozen or so other people based upon their expertise in certain content areas.
+Applied NSM was edited for technical content by David Bianco, but I also had technical edits performed by a dozen or so other people based on their expertise in certain content areas.
 For instance, several members of the SiLK team reviewed the sections about SiLK, and Joel Esler from Cisco/Sourcefire was kind enough to review the chapter on Snort.
-Not only did the multiple layers of technical editing catch things that were missed, it also helped to provide some additional unique perspective on the concepts presented in the book.
+Not only did the multiple layers of technical editing catch things that were missed, it also helped to provide some additional unique perspectives on the concepts presented in the book.

 The key point here isn’t to be scared of technical errors.
 Every book will have some errors, and that is what an errata page is for.
 The takeaway here is that every word in your book is ultimately your responsibility.
 You can’t fully rely on co-authors, contributing authors, technical editors, copy editors, etc. There is no passing the buck in the book writing business.
 You have to own every word and you have to proofread and research until your eyes bleed.